 Where did all of our money go in May?

-As mentioned we were in an accident so we paid $500 which wasn’t bad compared to the thousands in damage.
+As mentioned, we were in an accident and paid $500, which wasn’t bad compared to the thousands in damage.

-Oh, and we made a trip to Costco and we bought extra which boosted the grocery expense.
+Oh, and we made a trip to Costco and bought extra, which boosted the grocery expense.

-This is not something we normally do but since Covid-19 we’ve tried to stay out of shops as much as possible.
+This is not something we usually do, but since Covid-19, we’ve tried to stay out of shops as much as possible.